 is equivalent to smoking 5 cigarettes a day, and

 increase visual loss 100%.
 Glaucoma gets worse much quicker in smokers BJO 17.

 2010OO15).
 This is related to (as below) lack of exercise, high blood

 pressure, obesity and liver and kidney problems.
 Treatment of the metabolic

 the eye pressure, 'an hour a day (walking) will keep the doctor away',

 and half an hour will help a lot.
-See.
+See. and see.